– Announcing the Friends’ FTNA Postdoctoral Research Fellowship. See here for more information.

 - Behind-the-scenes visits to historic places and collections

-- The 48 page members’ magazine Magna is published twice a year
+- The 48-page members’ magazine Magna is published twice a year (May and November)

 - Access to our dedicated members’ lounge at Kew

-- Members’ area on this website for access to our magazine, newsletter, blog, forum and other publications
+- Members’ area on this website for access to our magazine and newsletter archive, blog, forum and other publications

 For more information, please click on the links below: